shruti380/GitMind/README.md

 ### Step 4: Collaborate with Your Team
 - Use the "Invite Team Members" feature to share your project.
 - Generate an invitation URL and share it with your team.
-Once they click the link and join Dionysus, they can collaborate on your project.
+Once they click the link and join GitMind, they can collaborate on your project.

 ---